malkootkhan/MyImportantNotes/dailyTopics.md

 # These are daily topics to be explored every weekend

 ## 1. Instrument Cluster
+In the automotive industry, the term "cluster" most commonly refers to the instrument cluster.
+This is the display area located on a car's dashboard directly in front of the driver, which contains the collection of instruments and indicators that provide crucial information about the car's status.
+Here's what it typically includes:
 **Speedometer:** Displays vehicle speed.
 **Tachometer:** Shows engine RPM.
 **Fuel Gauge:** Indicates fuel level.